Severe Thunderstorm Warning issued for Alfalfa, Ellis, Harper, Woods, Woodward by NWS - News Break

 Severe Thunderstorm Warning issued for Alfalfa, Ellis, Harper, Woods, Woodward by NWS

-Effective: 2021-05-26 22:07:00 CDT Expires: 2021-05-26 22:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A tornado watch remains in effect for the warned area.
+Effective: 2021-05-26 21:56:00 CDT Expires: 2021-05-26 22:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect for the warned area.
 Tornadoes can develop quickly from severe thunderstorms.
 For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Alfalfa; Ellis; Harper; Woods; Woodward A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1045 PM CDT FOR NORTHEASTERN ELLIS...WOODS...SOUTHEASTERN HARPER...NORTHERN ALFALFA AND NORTHERN WOODWARD COUNTIES At 1007 PM CDT, severe thunderstorms were located along a line extending from near Burlington to near Alva to 4 miles southeast of Alabaster Caverns State Park to near Fort Supply, moving east at 40 mph.
-HAZARD...70 mph wind gusts and quarter size hail.
+Target Area: Alfalfa; Ellis; Harper; Woods; Woodward The National Weather Service in Norman has issued a * Severe Thunderstorm Warning for North central Ellis County in northwestern Oklahoma Woods County in northwestern Oklahoma Southeastern Harper County in northwestern Oklahoma Northern Alfalfa County in northwestern Oklahoma Northern Woodward County in northwestern Oklahoma * Until 1045 PM CDT. * At 956 PM CDT, severe thunderstorms were located along a line extending from near Capron to 5 miles west of Alva to 3 miles west of Alabaster Caverns State Park to 4 miles southeast of May, moving east at 35 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Alva, Cherokee, Waynoka, Fort Supply, Freedom, Burlington, Dacoma, Amorita, Byron, Lambert, Alabaster Caverns State Park, Selman, Avard, Ingersoll, Great Salt Plains Lake, Driftwood, Capron, Waldron, Hopeton and Camp Houston.
-HAIL...1.00IN WIND...70MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Alva, Cherokee, Waynoka, Fort Supply, Freedom, Burlington, Dacoma, May, Amorita, Byron, Lambert, Alabaster Caverns State Park, Selman, Avard, Ingersoll, Great Salt Plains Lake, Driftwood, Capron, Waldron and Hopeton.
+HAIL...1.00IN WIND...60MPHalerts.weather.gov